What are the Benefits of Recumbent Exercise Bikes?

 - Semitendinosus: A hamstring muscle at the back of your thigh, supporting you to flex your knee and extend your hip.

 - Biceps femoris: Located at the back of your thigh, this muscle is part of your hamstrings.
-A complex muscle that helps you to flex your knee, extend your hip as well as external and internal rotation.
+A complex muscle that helps you to flex your knee and extend your hip as well as external and internal rotation.

 - Medial gastrocnemius: A calf muscle that assists you to plantarflex the foot, such as when you stand on your tiptoes.
 It also flexes your leg at your knee joint.